 [The nymph, who in Heathen art rapturously lifts her head in an adoring way to the wonders of above, in the engraving turns her head to the contemplating world outside (Author’s translation)].

 In the panel dedicated to Michelangelo and the Aphotheose des Kreuzestodes (“Apotheosis of the Crucifixion”), we can see one of the most unconstrained and cinematographic uses of the zoom in the Bilderatlas.
 The lower left image displayed in the panel is a photograph of the Sistine Chapel interior.
-Moving along an ascending diagonal line (that reminds of a tracking shot), one finds firstly an overview picture of Michelangelo’s Last Judgement and, going upwards, the zoomed scene of the transportation of the scourging column.
+Moving along an ascending diagonal line (that reminds one of tracking shot), one finds firstly an overview picture of Michelangelo’s Last Judgement and, going upwards, the zoomed scene of the transportation of the scourging column.

-The detail in Panel 70 draws attention to one character: a camphore nymph who strides from the background of Adoration of the Kings by Jacques Bellange (on the panel in a copy by Crispijn van de Passe) and brings the classical motif of Renaissance painting into a certain type of Nordic Baroque.
-The depicted Nymph, escaped from Panel 46 or Panel 47, and isolated from the etching with the act of ‘zooming in’, carries with it the afflatus of the antique, just like Ghirlandaio’s Nymph, demonstrating reasons for the incursion of classicism into an international style that, conditioned by official art and festivals, proceeds in the direction of the excess of theatricality in expression (see Forster, Mazzucco 2002).
+The detail in Panel 70 draws attention to one character: a canephore nymph who strides from the background of the Adoration of the Kings by Jacques Bellange (on the panel in a copy by Crispijn van de Passe) and brings the classical motif of Renaissance painting into a certain type of Nordic Baroque.
+The depicted Nymph, escaped from Panel 46 or Panel 47, and isolated from the etching with the act of ‘zooming in’, carries with it the afflatus of the antique.
+This is just like Ghirlandaio’s Nymph, demonstrating reasons for the incursion of classicism into an international style that, conditioned by official art and festivals, proceeds in the direction of the excess of theatricality in expression (see Forster, Mazzucco 2002).

 Panel 72 has two separate cases of detailed use within it.
-In the upper left, the panel opens with the pictures of the ‘complete’ Rembrandt’s Blinding of Samson, and the detail, extracted from that same picture, focused on the action of one of the Philistines.
+In the upper left, the panel opens with the pictures of the ‘complete’ Rembrandt’s Blinding of Samson, and the detail, extracted from that same picture, focuses on the action of one of the Philistines.
 In the panel’s midsection, one finds Rembrandt’s Last Supper.
 Two details of this drawing are then displayed in the lower-left corner, juxtaposed with a series of last suppers and convivial scenes from the Northern seventeenth century.

 “Art officiel privileges the dramatic and emotive eloquence of historical painting: Roman historical episodes substitute Ovidian mythological stories” (Seminario Mnemosyne, Panel 73).
 It is the case of Jürgen Ovens’ Claudius Civilis, a depiction of the historical episode for Amsterdam Town Hall, of which several preparatory drawings are displayed in the panel.
-The enlargement is applied to the most complete version of the drawing: the isolated detail focuses on a kneeling woman (“Frauen in der Schlacht,” as we read in Warburg's notes about the panel) that is affixed to the left side of the plate, below the kneeling woman in Marcantonio Raimondi’s Massacre of the Innocents.
+The enlargement is applied to the most complete version of the drawing: the isolated detail focuses on a kneeling woman (“Frauen in der Schlacht,” as we read in Warburg’s notes about the panel) who is affixed to the left side of the plate, below the kneeling woman in Marcantonio Raimondi’s Massacre of the Innocents.

 In the painting by Delacroix, the Massacre at Chios – from which a detail is used in Panel 77, dedicated to the re-emergence of the classical in the visual culture of Warburg’s contemporaries – the dead mother by whom the child attempts, in an act of intense pathos, to be nursed, is depicted as a novel Arethusa.
 It is interesting to note that here, again, the detail used by Warburg is not a detail of the painting but a photo of a reproduction of the painting.